medikoo/deferred/README.md

 	})
 	.end();

-I decided not to implement array iterator functions in this library, for two reasons.
-First is as you see above - it's very easy and straightforward to setup them with provided chain methods, second it's unlikely we'll need most of them.
+I decided not to implement array iterator functions in this library, for two reasons, first is as you see above - it's very easy and straightforward to setup them with provided chain methods, second it's unlikely we need most of them.